AngleProtocol/angle-docs/whitepaper.md

 ## Translations

-We have had some contributors translating the whitepaper in their home language.
-These contributions have not been thoroughly verified by the Angle Core Team so they are to be considered as unofficial documents
+Some contributors translated the whitepaper in their home language.
+These contributions have not been thoroughly verified by the whole community so they are to be considered as unofficial documents.

 ### Russian 🇷🇺